d2718/urot13/README.md

 This will compile `urot13.lisp` into a binary called `urot13`.
 A good place to put this is in `/usr/local/bin/`.

-There is also a Python implemenation, `urot13.py`, if that's more your thing.
-It's a single stand-alone file with no dependencies.
-The bulk of the text in the file is just data.

 `urot13.lisp` reads data from the file `unicode_data.lisp`.
 If you want to generate this file yourself (or regenerate it, perhaps to include other Latin Extended code blocks), you can use (or modify) `udatagen.lisp`, which requires